corentinguilloteau/katacoda-scenarios/kth-devops/commitlint.md

-Once you've learned what conventional commits, you will want a way to make sure your commit messages are well formated.
+Once you've learned what conventional commits is, you will want a way to make sure your commit messages are well formated.

 For this purprose, we are gonna use [commitlint](https://github.com/conventional-changelog/commitlint).